josev2046/SYA-BlackLives-The-Black-London-Collection/README.md

-## Unlocking the Power of the GLR Black London Collection
+## Unlocking the Power of the Black London Collection

 **Abstract:** This paper outlines the evolution of the "FIAT/IFTA Save Your Archive: Black Lives" project, a critical initiative to preserve audiovisual materials documenting the Black British experience.
-Focusing on the "GLR Black London" collection, we detail the methodology, including retrieval and digitization of obsolete formats into a searchable Media Asset Management (MAM) system, enhanced by Retrieval Augmented Generation (RAG).
+Focusing on the "Black London" collection, we detail the methodology, including retrieval and digitization of obsolete formats into a searchable Media Asset Management (MAM) system, enhanced by Retrieval Augmented Generation (RAG).
 Our analysis reveals a vibrant historical record encompassing activism, the struggle against systemic racism and discrimination, and cultural identity.

 **Keywords:** Black British experience, Archival preservation, Digitization, Media Asset Management, Retrieval Augmented Generation (RAG), Social justice, Cultural heritage, Audiovisual archives, FIAT/IFTA